palewire/first-visual-story/readthedocs/index.rst

 At this point, we're ready to start drawing our chart.
 Let's start with by creating the "scales" for our data.
 D3 manages its data by mapping input values from the data, also known as the domain, into output values on the screen, or the range.
 This creates a scale that transforms the input into the output.

-D3 has many different types of scales, for linear, categorical and time-based data, but in this case, linear should work fine for both our x and y axes.
+D3 has many different types of scales, for linear, categorical and time-based data.
+In this case, we'll want a linear scale for the Y axis, and a "band" scale, which is a type of categorical scale useful for bar charts, for the X axis.

 I like to calculate the input, or domain, before creating the axes.
 The domain takes the form of an array with the minimum and maximum value that you want to map: e.g., ``[0, 100]`` if you're looking at a 100-point grade scale.
 We can use D3's ``min`` and ``max`` helper functions to find this.